 c.
 Doors/Walls: Written messages, tacks, or tape (other than painter’s tape) placed directly on any door or wall is prohibited;

 d.
 Door Closure Devices: California State Law requires that door closure devices be in working order.
 If a door closure device has been tampered with, it will be repaired and the residents charged;

 e.
 Elevators: Tampering with, misuse of, or vandalism of elevators is prohibited by law and University policy.
 Those responsible for such activities will be charged for cleaning or repair;

 j.
 Pets: Pets and animals are prohibited in the residential facilities.
-This includes pets or animals of visitors, regardless of length of stay; a.
-Exception: Personal ‘Service or Assistance Animals’ that assist with a disability as certified by the Office for Students with Disabilities b.
-Exception: Aquarium fish in tanks not to exceed 10 gallons.
-Limit of one tank per resident.
+This includes pets or animals of visitors, regardless of length of stay.
+However, the following exceptions apply:

 k.
 Recycling: Recycling is each resident’s responsibility and should be regularly removed to designated areas.
 If recycling from a resident’s room is found in non-designated areas, residents will be held accountable for its appropriate removal and all administrative charges associated with its removal and cleaning;

 l.
 Trash: Trash is each resident’s responsibility and should be regularly discarded to designated areas.
 If trash from a resident’s room is found in non-designated areas, residents will be held accountable for its appropriate disposal and all administrative charges associated with its removal and cleaning; and,